-1.7 Over time, GMCA will make full use of the freedoms and flexibilities afforded by devolution.
-However, this is a long-term vision which cannot be delivered overnight, and a robust evidence base will underpin changes.
-While building that evidence, and to maintain stability in the system, GMCA is continuing to mirror for 2023/24 (where appropriate) current national statutory eligibilities, funding rates and formula, learning aims and qualifications (refer to Table 1: Level of GMCA contribution, paragraph 2.24).
+1.7 The single funding settlement due to be implemented in 2026 will allow GMCA to make full use of the freedoms and flexibilities afforded by devolution, utilising a robust evidence base to underpin changes made.
+While building that evidence, and to maintain stability in the system, GMCA is continuing to mirror for 2025/26 (where appropriate) current national statutory eligibilities, existing GMCA funding rates and formula, and current learning aims and qualifications (refer to paragraphs 2.22 to 2.31: Level of GMCA contribution).

-- 1.8 For clarification, the Earnings Boost Announcement does not apply to the devolved GMCA AEB.
-This applies to non-devolved areas only.
-Instead, GMCA will apply a 6.5% funding rate uplift to all core AEB Adult Skills activity (regulated and non-regulated) for the 2023/2024 academic year.
-This uplift is an interim measure for the 2023/2024 academic year only as further work and understanding of the proposed national changes to funding rates from the 2024/2025 academic year onwards continues. - 1.9 As in the initial years of devolved funding, GMCA will continue to test some devolved funding policy flexibilities in 2023/2024.
+- 1.8 As a devolved authority, GMCA did not implement the national changes to the funding rates for core ASF activities for 2024-25.
+Instead, GMCA will continue to apply a 6.5% funding rate uplift to the existing 2023/24 matrix rates to all core ASF Adult Skills activity (regulated and non-regulated) for the 2025/2026 academic year.
+For clarification, this is all activity coded as Funding model 38 Adult Skills in the ILR.
+This uplift is an interim measure for the 2025/2026 academic year as further work towards the single funding settlement from 2026 continues. - 1.9 GMCA did not be implement the national approach for tailored learning in 2024-25.
+Instead, GMCA will continue to only allow what is classed as Community Learning activities (see paragraphs 2.76 2.86) to be delivered as part of tailored learning and will be utilising the Adult Skills Fund as follows: - All formula-funded regulated qualifications and non-regulated courses listed on FALA and delivered as Adult Skills will remain formula-funded under Adult Skills Funding Model 38. - All non-formula funded community learning activities will remain non-formula funded under the Tailored Learning Funding Model 11. - Only non-regulated community learning aims can be selected for Tailored Learning. - 1.10 As in the initial years of devolved funding, GMCA will continue to test some devolved funding policy flexibilities in 2025/2026.
 These flexibilities are not statutory requirements, although they will allow providers to support additional residents where they have not been able to previously.
 Any changes to funding flexibilities will be evidence-based and have transparent principles that guide our rationale, utilising tangible data and intelligence.
 All providers will need to ensure that if they want to deliver any of the GMCA devolved flexibilities they must ensure the GMCA has been informed, it has been approved and it is recorded correctly via the ILR and other relevant documentation submitted to the GMCA.
-GMCA devolved flexibilities and the relevant criteria / rules are set out in full in the "What GMCA will fund" section later in these Rules but in summary, the funding eligibility changes for GM AEB are as follows.
+GMCA devolved flexibilities and the relevant criteria / rules are set out in full in the "What GMCA will fund" section later in these Rules but in summary, the funding eligibility changes for GM ASF are as follows.